mnemocron/TelegramChatStats/README.md

 ## Contributing

+I was inspired to do this project by a post on [reddit.com/r/LongDistance](https://www.reddit.com/r/LongDistance/comments/9jud8j/analysis_of_texts_from_a_long_distance/)

 I would love to hear if you have made some statistics yourself.
-Feel free to contact me on [reddit](https://www.reddit.com/u/mnemocron)
+Feel free to message me on [reddit](https://www.reddit.com/u/mnemocron)

 If you want to implement new metrics feel free to fork and send a pull request.
 Here are some things that I think could be improved or added: